aredn/documentation/arednServicesGuide/other_programs.rst

 Other Services
 ==============

-As mentioned in the *Services Overview*, almost any program that can operate across a peer-to-peer TCP/IP network is a candidate for AREDN |trade| networking.
+As mentioned in the *Services Overview*, almost any program that can operate across a peer-to-peer TCP/IP network is a candidate for AREDN® networking.
 Many useful services have been discussed previously, and this section will list some of the other types of services that you might consider deploying on your mesh network.

 Network Time Services
 ---------------------

-Although the AREDN |trade| nodes themselves do not depend on network time synchronization, there may be other programs or services running on your mesh network which would benefit from having accurate network time updates. `Network Time Protocol (NTP) <https://en.wikipedia.org/wiki/Network_Time_Protocol>`_ is a reliable way for networked devices to update their system clocks.
+Although the AREDN® nodes themselves do not depend on network time synchronization, there may be other programs or services running on your mesh network which would benefit from having accurate network time updates. `Network Time Protocol (NTP) <https://en.wikipedia.org/wiki/Network_Time_Protocol>`_ is a reliable way for networked devices to update their system clocks.
 This may be especially helpful for devices that do not have an onboard realtime clock, such as Raspberry Pi computers.
 It may also be important to have accurate timestamps across the network for programs such as MeshChat, email message logging, file timestamps, video surveillance images, and many others.

 Most NTP implementations depend on an Internet connection in order to synchronize with upstream time servers.
-However, it would be more useful to be able to synchronize system clocks in an off-grid situation when AREDN |trade| nodes are deployed during an emergency.
+However, it would be more useful to be able to synchronize system clocks in an off-grid situation when AREDN® nodes are deployed during an emergency.
 One way to accomplish this would be to configure one or more battery powered computers as NTP servers which retrieve upstream time from GPS satellites *(stratum 0)*.

 .. image:: _images/centerclick.png
    :alt: NTP Appliance